eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ASDF is the de-facto build system of Common Lisp.
 Everyone uses it.

-Every project `.asd` file, called a system definition file, which defines project metadata (author, maintainer, homepage, etc.) and the components.
+Every project has an `.asd` file, called a system definition file, which defines project metadata (author, maintainer, homepage, etc.) and the components.

 This, to me, is one of the major selling points of Common Lisp.
 With languages like Python, every file imports whatever it needs, and your project becomes a massive graph of interdependent files.
 In ASDF, you basically list the files in your project in the order in which they are defined.
 Or, you can specify the dependencies between the files, and let ASDF figure out a linear ordering.
 The point is that dependencies are explicit, and clearly spelled out.

+But, enough proselytizing.
+The point is that there is no competition to ASDF, not because nobody has bothered to create a competitor, but because ASDF out-competed all the other alternatives years ago.
+And that's a good thing.

 <div class="recommendations">
   <div class="consolidation">